Aviral00/Neighborly-App/README.md

 # Deploying the Neighborly App with Azure Functions

 ## Project Overview

-For the final project, we are going to build an app called "Neighborly".
 Neighborly is a Python Flask-powered web application that allows neighbors to post advertisements for services and products they can offer.

 The Neighborly project is comprised of a front-end application that is built with the Python Flask micro framework.
 The application allows the user to view, create, edit, and delete the community advertisements.